alt-romes/dotfiles/README.md

-don't accidentally delete this folder if you don't see any other files beside this one. files prefixed by "." are hidden in the graphical file manager :P
+don't accidentally delete this folder if you don't see any other files beside this one.

+files prefixed by "." are hidden by default and can be listed with `ls -a`